The Emotion Bomb Inside Video Games

 By Jazmin Murphy

 The Last of Us 2 incident highlights a large, understudied issue in the gaming world.
 For years, social scientists and media critics have warned that violent acts within video games might promote real-world aggression, even though the evidence for such a link is equivocal at best.
-Yet the same experts and pundits have largely ignored what I consider a far more serious problem: intense emotional experiences within the game that can lead to genuine trauma.
+Yet the same pundits have largely ignored what I consider a far more serious problem: intense emotional experiences within the game that can lead to genuine trauma.
 Game designers do not pay nearly enough attention to psychological safety, particularly regarding the bonds that develop between players and the characters they identify with.
 As a gamer, I have both seen and experienced it firsthand.

 In social media forums and in real life, players often react intensely to upsetting in-game events, especially when they involve harm to a favorite character.
 “It’s just a game” is the common response, but in the moments when a player feels vulnerable and hurt, is it really just a game?
 The anguished responses to The Last of Us 2 show that deep emotional attachments within immersive games, when mishandled, have the power to trigger depression and anger that stick with the players, bleeding into outside social dynamics.

 “What you experience in life will influence how you experience the game,” says Julia Ayumi Bopp, a gaming user-experience researcher in Finland.
 “But also, what you experience in the game may influence what you’re going through in real life.”